You can make a claim for a ‘declaration of presumed death’ from the High Court if someone you know in England and Wales has been missing for:

 - the missing person was living in England or Wales for the whole year before the date they were last known to be alive

 It costs £480 to get a declaration of presumed death.
-Read the fees leaflet to find out when you might not have to pay.
+You may be able to get help paying court fees.

 Make a claim for a declaration of presumed death

 You can make a claim yourself or use a legal representative.